pranjalagg/spdl/README.md

 python main.py -link "https://open.spotify.com/track/6UVEJw6Ikma86JNK55KPkc?si=78dd2cdb137c4214" -outpath "F:/Songs/"
 ```

-_Note 1: You can paste more than one link one after the other seperated by space to download mutiple tracks at once_
+_Note 1: You can paste more than one link one after the other separated by space to download multiple tracks at once_
 _Note 2: For playlists, by default the program saves the tracks in a folder with the name of the playlist_

 ## Different Use Cases